mfirdaus354/Project_MLDeployment_ImmoEliza/README.md

 1. Ensure the dependencies are installed (see [Installation](#installation)).
 2. Run run_uvicorn.py in a Terminal window python -m run_uvicorn.py
 3. Then, run main.py to generate price prediction.
-Execute this following command in anoter Teminal Window python -m main.py
+Execute this following command in another Teminal Window python -m main.py
 4. The API will be accessible at `http://127.0.0.1:8000`.